 Early help is a way of supporting people to avoid problems, or to deal with them before they get worse.
 Problems may emerge at any point during childhood and adolescence

-Solihull’s early help strategy set out the vision, principles and the priorities for change in order to develop the delivery of early help within Solihull.
+Solihull’s early help strategy sets out the vision and the priorities for change in order to develop the delivery of early help within Solihull.

-The early help model brings together direct work, community provision and community capacity building across five collaborative areas in a needs-led, flexible and coordinated approach.
+The early help model beings together individuals, people providers, groups and organisations, direct work, community provision and community capacity working across five collaborative areas in a needs-led flexible and holistic approach.

 The team is in place and the implementation for children, young people and families has begun.

 Do you work with children, young people and families to identify additional needs and carry out early help assessments?